Penetration TestJan Kahmen7 min read

 Terminology

-• CVSS-B: Base metrics
+• CVSS-B: Base Metrics

-• CVSS-BE: Base and Environmental metrics
+• CVSS-BE: Base and Environmental Metrics

-• CVSS-BT: Base and Threat metrics
+• CVSS-BT: Base and Threat Metrics

-• CVSS-BTE: Base, Threat, Environmental metrics
+• CVSS-BTE: Base, Threat, and Environmental Metrics

 New Base Metric: Attack Requirement (AT)

-Supplemental Metric: Supplemental Metric Group
+Supplemental Metric Group

 CVSS v3.1 vs CVSS v4.0